 We’re inviting people ranging in musical experience – from none to professional – to watch a short, four minute video of a singer performing and to answer some questions about it.

-You are being invited to take part in this research project on dramatic performance practice of singers performing Franz Schubert’s ballad ‘Erlkönig’.
 Before you decide to take part in this experiment, it is important for you to understand why the research is being done and what it will involve.
 Please take time to read the following information carefully and discuss it with others if you wish.
-Ask me if there is anything that is not clear or if you would like more information.
+Do get in touch using the contact information below about anything that is not clear or if you would like more information.
 Take time to decide whether or not you wish to take part.

 Thank you for reading the following material.

 The aim of this experiment is to test the effect of dramatic practices by a singer in their performance of Franz Schubert’s ballad ‘Erlkönig’.